libvips/php-vips/README.md

 https://github.com/jcupitt/php-vips-ext

 You'll need to install that first.
-It's tested on Linux, OS X should work, Windows would need some work.
+It's tested on Linux, OS X should work, Windows would need some work, but should be possible.

 libvips is fast and it can work without needing to have the entire image loaded into memory.
 Programs that use libvips don't